 Sometimes, your iPhone won’t turn on simply because there is no juice left in it.
 An iPhone on a dead battery will not turn on.
-Before proceeding to more complicated solutions on this guide, get an OEM USB cable and use it to plug your iPhone to an external power source.
-Leave it for around an hour until it is fully charged and then attempt to turn it on.
+Before proceeding to more complicated solutions on this guide, get an OEM USB cable and use it to plug your iPhone into an external power source.
+Leave it for around an hour until it is fully charged, and then attempt to turn it on.

 If the reason the iPhone screen won’t turn on was a dead battery, it should be all good now.
 But if the device still does not come on after one hour of charging, confirm that the lightning cable and charger used are reliable and certified.

 Instead of wondering why won’t my iPhone turn on, I first try to charge the device.
 Apart from the USB cable and charger, check the power outlets and adapters.
-Even if this solution does not fix your iPhone, you would need the fully-charged battery for the following solutions.
+Even if this solution does not fix your iPhone, you would need a fully-charged battery for the following solutions.
 Proceed to solution 2 if charging your device does not repair the issue.

 Solution 2.
 Try Hard Restart When iPhone Won’t Turn On

 The iPhone equivalent of removing your smartphone battery and re-inserting it is the hard reset.
 It is used for repairing minor iOS system challenges.
 Here, we will hard reset the iPhone that won’t turn on to fix the problem.
 There are different ways to hard reset the various iPhone models, and we will have a look at them.

 How to hard reset iPhone XR, iPhone X, iPhone 8, iPhone XS, and iPhone 11/12 series: